 UV water purifiers come in a wide variety.
 The size UV system you need depends on the flow rate of your water.
 Sizing according to flow rate allows water to contact the germicidal wavelength long enough to be effective.
 Like the size, the price of UV systems varies.
 Typically, a residential UV system costs around $400 or $500.

 Handheld UV water purifiers are perfect for backpacking, camping, or traveling around the world.
 The Steripen by Viqua sterilizes water in seconds without exposing you to UV rays.
 Handheld UV purifiers come as a single system or as a package with a sediment prefilter for water containing a lot of dirt and debris.

 How to maintain your UV water treatment system

 UV water purifiers last many years, but they require maintenance like any other water treatment system.
 However, UV systems are easy to maintain and designed to run continually.

-Clean the quartz sleeve.
+- Clean the quartz sleeve.
 The glass quartz sleeve that surrounds the lamp needs to be clean for the UV lamp to work effectively.
-Check the quartz sleeve when you change the lamp to make sure it's clean.
+Check the quartz sleeve when you change the lamp to make sure it is clean.

 - Replace the quartz sleeve once every two years.
 Quartz sleeves are very fragile, so keeping an extra on hand is recommended in case of an accident.

 Learn more: How to maintain your UV system